ivandardi/simple-matrix/README.md

 ### Tests
 - Run `cargo test` in the root of the project
+- Documentation tests are disabled because rustdoc does not seem to work with edition 2018

 ## Want to participate?
 Create a new issue or a pull request and I will look at them (as soon as I can).